 Who Is Mary J. Blige?

-Mary J. Blige was born on January 11, 1971, in the Bronx, New York.
-When a recording of the 17-year-old Blige singing at a karaoke booth came to the attention of Uptown Records, the company put her under contract immediately.
+When a recording of 17-year-old Mary J. Blige singing at a karaoke booth came to the attention of Uptown Records, the company put her under contract immediately.
 She sang backup until the 1992 release of her first solo album, What's the 411?, a record that re-defined modern soul.
 Blige has had several No. 1 Billboard hits and has won nine Grammy Awards.
 She has also earned positive reviews for her acting in projects such as the 2013 TV movie Betty & Coretta and the 2017 World War II-era drama Mudbound.

 Hoping to escape from her father, Blige and her mother moved to the Schlobohm Houses, a public housing project in Yonkers.
 The projects offered only more horror: "I'd hear women screaming and running down the halls from guys beating up on them.
 People chased us with weapons.
 I never saw a woman there who wasn't abused.
 It was a dangerous place.
 No one wanted anyone else to get ahead.
 When I was 5, sexual stuff was done to me.
 My mother was a single parent, a working woman.
 She left us with people she thought could be trusted.
 They hurt me."